(Last Updated: 5/7/2019)

-Private Recycling Businesss: Contact the private recycling businesses below to ask about your specific appliance.
+Private Recycling Businesses: Contact the private recycling businesses below to ask about your specific appliance.
 Appliances without refrigeration units can be recycled for free at some scrap metal recyclers.
 Appliances with refrigeration units have a recycling fee, which helps the business offset the cost of disposing of the hazardous chemicals inside.

 Puget Sound Energy Program: Eligible Puget Sound Energy customers can receive $25 when they have a qualifying fridge or freezer picked up for free recycling.

 Kitsap Habitat for Humanity offers free home pickup services for all working or non-working appliances.
 Sign up using their online form.

 Retailer Recycling Programs: Many appliance retailers will pick up and recycle your old appliance when they deliver a new one.
 Ask the retailer for assurance the old unit will be properly recycled.
 Allbest Appliances and Recycling, Best Buy, Sears, Home Depot, and Lowe's offer appliance haul-away programs.
 Fees may apply.

 Give away, sell, or donate good condition items.
 Learn more about donating good condition items.